 Running the Rose

-Running the Rose is a trail race held at Tyler State Park, centered on the Northwoods Pavilion.
-The course follows single track trails through East Texas pine forest with 100 foot tall trees and rolling hills.
-The event was postponed due to weather and moved to January 31.
+Running the Rose is a trail race held at Tyler State Park, with single-track trails through East Texas pine forest and 100 foot tall trees.
+The course features rolling hills and looped segments that repeat for the longer distances.